andreafernandes/Example-of-a-Text-Mining-Application/README.md

 A Gazateer is - basically -  a list of terms stored in a .lst file.

-I used 5 gazateers to help me pick up "good" or "bad appetite" (The list of terms were derived from the Training Set).
-These are in the "gazateer" repo.
+I used 5 gazateers to help me pick up "good" or "bad appetite" (The list of terms were derived from scoping exercises on CRIS, whose aim was to determine the types of words used to describe appetite in CRIS).

-Here's the list of .lst files I generated:
+Here's the list of .lst files I generated.
+These are in the "gazateer" repository: